 Food and beverages are normally available for purchase at the venue.
 Options in previous years have included things like pizza, hot dogs, water, pop and various alcoholic beverages.

-(Note: 2 pieces of ID are required when purchasing adult drinks.
+(Note: Two pieces of ID are required when purchasing adult drinks.
 Also, you are usually allowed to bring in one empty reusable water bottle per person.
 You are not permitted to bring in other commercially-produced beverages or liquids in your own bottle.)

 Festival Concert Lineup